 - Your child becomes disabled leading to the assets rapidly being spent down for care needs before your child can qualify for government disability benefits.

 *Medical bills are the leading cause of bankruptcy in the U.S.

-The Cary asset protection law firm, Carolina Family Estate Planning prides itself on providing North Carolina residents with comprehensive, individualized plans that can help people from all walks of life protect what they own.
+Our Cary asset protection attorneys pride themselves on providing North Carolina residents with comprehensive, individualized plans that can help people from all walks of life protect what they own.
 You do not have to be a millionaire to benefit from any one of our Asset Protection programs, which can be beneficial to virtually all families.

 Through the use of various asset protection tools, we can help you develop an asset protection plan that will:

 - Protect you from future health care and long-term care costs;